VAlgoLang/valgolang.github.io/source/python_library.rst

 Constructor
 ^^^^^^^^^^^

-The constructor of Stack takes in the exact same argument as ``Data Structure`` with the same default values.
+The constructor of Stack takes in the exact same arguments as ``Data Structure`` with the same default values.

 Inbuilt Functions
 ^^^^^^^^^^^^^^^^^^